On the 11th September 2022 I was honoured to read the official Accession Proclamation in Windsor town centre.

 At 12.30 the band of the Coldstream Guard marched to the Victoria Statue where a sizeable stage had been set up.

-The mayor read out a short preamble and I delivered the 200 word proclamation to the huge and silent crowd.
+The mayor read out a short preamble and I delivered the official 200 word proclamation to the huge and silent crowd.
 We ended with ‘God Save the King’, a verse of the National Anthem and Three Cheers for his majesty.

 In the following days I got quite a few ‘I saw you on Telly’ emails and calls because parts of the Windsor proclamation were shown on BBC, ITV, Channel 4 and hundreds of other news channels right across the world.